Where are Hallmark products made? It depends, on the product and what step in the process of creating them you're asking

 - Most greeting cards available in the United States are produced here, by Hallmark employees in our greeting card production center in Lawrence, Kan.

 - Cards that require handwork, such as adding beads or tassels, are typically made by suppliers in Asia.
 This includes cards with sound and recordable features and most holiday boxed cards.
-Hallmark Gold Crown stores carry several boxed card designs made in Kansas this season.
+Hallmark Gold Crown stores carry several boxed card designs made in Kansas.

 - Ribbons, bows, stickers, rolls of gift wrap and other specialty products are produced by Hallmarkers in our Leavenworth, Kan., plant.
 They make some products for our Crayola subsidiary, too.

 - Keepsake Ornaments and most gift products are designed in the U.S. and produced overseas.
 The capabilities of overseas factories to provide cost-effective solutions for plastics, plush and electronics make overseas production most feasible.